Ian Waddell: Political career

 With the dissolution of Vancouver Kingsway, Waddell instead contested the newly established riding of Port Moody—Coquitlam in the 1988 federal election.
 He was elected MP for that riding, and served as NDP's justice critic in the 34th Canadian Parliament.
 Following the resignation of Ed Broadbent as federal NDP leader in 1989, Waddell joined in the leadership race; he placed sixth in the first ballot before withdrawing.
 He sought re-election in Port Moody—Coquitlam in the 1993 federal election, but came in third with 21% of the vote, ending his 14-year career as MP.

 As a BC NDP candidate in the 1996 provincial election, Waddell was elected to the Legislative Assembly of British Columbia to represent the riding of Vancouver-Fraserview, winning by 380 votes.
 He was appointed Minister of Small Business, Tourism and Culture in February 1998 by Premier Glen Clark.
 As minister, Waddell was responsible for the first Olympic bid for the 2010 Winter Olympics in Vancouver and Whistler, beating out well financed Calgary and political favourite Quebec City.
 He brought in a film tax credit, which created a billion dollar film industry in BC.
 He subsequently served as Minister of Environment, Lands and Parks under Ujjal Dosanjh from November 2000 to April 2001.
 He lost the Vancouver-Fraserview seat to Liberal candidate Ken Johnston in the 2001 provincial election.

 In the 2004 federal election, Waddell ran for re-election to Parliament in the reconstituted district of Vancouver Kingsway, losing to Liberal candidate David Emerson.
 At this time, Waddell came out as bisexual.
 In a rematch between the two in the 2006 federal election, Waddell once again lost to Emerson.

 After politics

 After leaving politics, Waddell worked as a consultant in environmental, governmental and aboriginal affairs.
 He was given the honorary title of Queen's Counsel in December 2013 for his exceptionally meritorious contribution to law.
-He also became a documentary film producer, winning the Best Producer Award in the 2016 Beverly Hills Film Festival alongside Dylan Playfair and Robert Lang for their film The Drop: Why Young People Don't Vote.
+He also became a documentary film producer, winning the Best Producer Award in the 2016 Beverly Hills Film Festival alongside Dylan Playfair, Kyle McCachen and Robert Lang for their film The Drop: Why Young People Don't Vote.

 Waddell released the political mystery novel A Thirst to Die For in 2002, and published his political memoir Take the Torch in 2018.
 He died on March 15, 2021, at his home in Vancouver from a heart condition at the age of 78.